mags0ft/hle-eval-ollama/README.md

 pip install -r ./requirements.txt
 ```

-Generate a HuggingFace access token [here](https://huggingface.co/settings/tokens) and copy it to your clipboard.
+Generate a Hugging Face access token [here](https://huggingface.co/settings/tokens) and copy it to your clipboard.
 Then, run

 ```